SoulNikhar/aiassignment_q_ans/README.md

    - Monotonic reasoning assumes that conclusions reached initially will always hold even when new information is added.
    - Nonmonotonic reasoning relaxes this assumption, allowing for the possibility of revising conclusions in the face of new evidence.

-In summary, nonmonotonic reasoning is used when dealing with uncertain, incomplete, or dynamic information and situations where assumptions need to be made tentatively and can be revised based on new evidence.
-It provides a more flexible and realistic approach to reasoning in complex and dynamic environments.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------